vspaturkar162/art-gallery/README.md.txt

-# 🎨 The Art Within – Online Art Gallery Website
+# The Art Within – Online Art Gallery Website

 A full-stack art gallery web application built with **Node.js**, **Express**, **MongoDB**, **EJS**, and **Multer**, where users can register, log in, upload their artworks, view their dashboard, and explore other artworks in the gallery.

 ---

-## 💡 Features
+##  Features

-- 🖼️ Upload artwork with title, price, description, and image
+- Upload artwork with title, price, description, and image
-- 👤 User registration & login with secure password hashing (bcrypt)
+- User registration & login with secure password hashing (bcrypt)
-- 🔐 Session-based authentication
+- Session-based authentication
-- 🧑‍🎨 Personalized user dashboard
+- Personalized user dashboard
-- 🗑️ Delete uploaded artworks dynamically
+- 🗑Delete uploaded artworks dynamically
-- 🔎 Gallery search functionality (by title or artist)
+- Gallery search functionality (by title or artist)
-- 🎨 Responsive frontend using HTML, CSS, JavaScript
+- Responsive frontend using HTML, CSS, JavaScript

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend:** HTML, CSS, EJS, JavaScript
 - **Backend:** Node.js, Express.js